-Sumitomo Metal Mining manages the above identified risks by either 1) terminating the trade immediately, 2) suspending the trade and continuing investigation, or 3) continuing the trade provided that the supplier develops and implements an improvement plan with clear performance targets within a reasonable period of time, based on the criteria for judgment on the acceptability of transactions.
-No suppliers were identified as those requiring risk mitigation measures during FY2023.
+Sumitomo Metal Mining manages the above identified risks by either 1) Terminate relationship, 2)Suspend relationship, or 3)Continue relationship with improvement plan. with clear performance targets within a reasonable period of time, based on the criteria for judgment on the acceptability of transactions.
+No suppliers were identified as those requiring risk mitigation measures during FY2024.
 No suppliers are currently suspended.
 In addition, we never cooperated with any investigation by the national or local authorities from any questionable transactions during the reporting year.